develop-me/bootcamp--week-05--tooling/quiz/README.md

 How do you 'throw away' all work since last commit, and revert to how the files were at that moment?

-*Note: what humorous website was referenced to help you recover from Git mistakes?*
+*Note: what humorous website was referenced to help you recover from Git mistakes?
+Oh My Goodness, Git?*

 ## 7. (Sort of) Burn it all!